pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 3 rows in set (0.00 sec)
 ```

-### Cluster Diagnostics
+### Cluster diagnostics

-In the current cluster topology, each component is dispersed, and the data source and data format are heterogeneous.
+In the current cluster topology, each component is dispersed.
+The data sources and data formats are heterogeneous.
 It is not convenient to perform cluster diagnosis through programmatic ways, so manual diagnosis is required.
-Through the data system tables provided by the previous layers, each TiDB node has a stable global cluster Global View, so a problem diagnosis framework can be implemented on this basis.
-By defining diagnostic rules, we can quickly discover existing and potential problems with your cluster.
+With the data system tables provided by the previous layers, each TiDB node has a stable Global View for the full cluster.
+Based on this, a problem diagnosis framework can be implemented.
+By defining diagnostic rules, we can quickly discover existing and potential problems on your cluster.

-**Diagnostic rule definition**: Diagnostic rules are logic for finding problems by reading data from various system tables and detecting abnormal data.
+**Diagnostic rule definition**: Diagnostic rules are the logics for finding problems by reading data from various system tables and detecting abnormal data.

 Diagnostic rules can be divided into three levels:

-- Discovery of potential problems: For example, by determining the ratio of disk capacity and disk usage, it is found with insufficient disk capacity
+- Discovery of potential problems: For example, identify insufficient disk capacity by determining the ratio of disk capacity and disk usage
-- Locate an existed problem: For example, by looking at the load, it is found that the thread pool of Coprocessor has reached to bottleneck
+- Locate an existing problem: For example, by looking at the load, we can know that the thread pool of Coprocessor has reached the bottleneck
-- Given a fix suggestions: For example, by analyzing the disk IO, the delay is too high, and the recommendation to replace the disk can be given.
+- Provide fix suggestions: For example, by analyzing the disk IO, we observe a high latency.
+A recommendation to replace the disk can be provided to you.

-This proposal is mainly responsible for implementing the diagnostic framework and some diagnostic rules.
-More diagnostic rules need to be gradually precipitated according to the experience, and finally form an expert system to reduce use thresholds and operational difficulty.
-The follow-up content does not discuss in detail the specific diagnostic rules, mainly focusing on the implementation of the diagnostic framework.
+This proposal mainly focuses on implementing the diagnostic framework and some diagnostic rules.
+More diagnostic rules need to be gradually accumulated based on experience, with the ultimate goal of becoming an expert system that reduces lower the bar of using and operation difficulty.
+The following content does not detail the specific diagnostic rules, mainly focusing on the implementation of the diagnostic framework.

-#### Diagnostic Framework Design
+#### Diagnostic framework design

-Diagnostic framework design needs to consider a variety of user scenarios, including but not limited to:
+A variety of user scenarios must be considered for the diagnostic framework design  , including but not limited to:

-- User selects a fixed version, the TiDB cluster version will not be easily upgraded.
+- After selecting a fixed version, users won't upgrade the TiDB cluster version easily.
 - User-defined diagnostic rules
-- Cluster loading new diagnostic rule without restarting
+- Loading new diagnostic rule without restarting the cluster
 - The diagnosis framework needs to be easily integrated with the existing operation and maintenance system.
 - Users may block some diagnostics.
-For example, if the user expects to be a heterogeneous system, the heterogeneous diagnostic rules will be shielded
+For example, if the user expects a heterogeneous system, heterogeneous diagnostic rules will be blocked by users.
 - ...

-There is a need to implement a diagnostic system that supports regular hot loading, and currently has the following options:
+Therefore, implementing a diagnostic system that supports hot rule loading is necessary.
+Currently there are the following options:

-- Golang Plugin: Use different plugins to define diagnostic rules and load them into the TiDB process
+- Golang Plugin: Use different plugins to define diagnostic rules and load them into the TiDB processes
-     - Advantages: Developed with Golang, low development threshold
+     - Advantages: Low development threshold in Golang
-     - Disadvantages: Version management is error-prone and requires compiling plugins with the same version as the host TiDB
+     - Disadvantages: Version management is error-prone and it requires compiling plugins with the same Golang version as the host TiDB
-- Embedded Lua: Loads Lua scripts at runtime or during startup, the script reads system table data from TiDB and evaluates and feeds back results based on diagnostic rules
+- Embedded Lua: Load Lua scripts in runtime or during startup.
+The script reads system table data from TiDB, evaluates and provide feedback based on diagnostic rules
-     - Advantages: Lua is a fully host-dependent language with simple syntax and easy integration with the host
+     - Advantages: Lua is a fully host-dependent language with simple syntaxes; easy integration with the host
      - Disadvantages: Relying on another scripting language
-- Shell Script: Shell has process control, so you can define diagnostic rules with Shell
+- Shell Script: Shell supports process control, so you can define diagnostic rules with Shell
     - Advantages: easy to write, load and execute
-    - Disadvantages: need to run on the machine where mysql client is installed
+    - Disadvantages: need to run on the machine where the MySQL client is installed

-This proposal temporarily adopts a third option to write diagnostic rules using Shell.
+This proposal temporarily adopts the third option to write diagnostic rules using Shell.
 There is no intrusion into TiDB, and it also provides scalability for subsequent implementations of better solutions.